YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 	int ydb_zwr2str_s(ydb_buffer_t *zwr, ydb_buffer_t *str);

-In the buffer referenced by ``*str``, ``ydb_zwr2str_s()`` provides the string described by the `zwrite formatted`_ string pointed to by ``*zwr``, returning ``YDB_OK`` (with ``str->len_used`` set to zero if the zwrite formatted string has an error), or the ``YDB_ERR_INVSTRLEN`` error if the ``*str`` buffer is not long enough.
+In the buffer referenced by ``*str``, ``ydb_zwr2str_s()`` provides the string described by the `Zwrite Format`_ string pointed to by ``*zwr``, returning ``YDB_OK`` (with ``str->len_used`` set to zero if the zwrite formatted string has an error), or the ``YDB_ERR_INVSTRLEN`` error if the ``*str`` buffer is not long enough.